Former UK chancellor Alistair Darling has launched the bid to keep the Union, saying there will be no way back from Scottish independence.

 "But it is a decision that we will take together - throughout this campaign, you will hear why we are safer, stronger and better together - you will hear from all three parties here today but more importantly you'll hear from individuals like the people here today.

-"From every corner and every community in Scotland we will take nothing for granted in the campaign to keep our family together, we will work for every single vote."'Exposed as a fraud'
+"From every corner and every community in Scotland we will take nothing for granted in the campaign to keep our family together, we will work for every single vote."

 Responding to the Better Together campaign launch, SNP leader and First Minister Alex Salmond said Mr Darling's "threadbare" case against independence was "exposed by the weakness of his arguments, and his presentation suffered from three devastating failures".